M-Nafi/Join-Frontend-and-Backend-/README.md

 Welcome to my full-stack project!<br>
 It consists of two separate repositories—one for the <strong>Frontend</strong> and one for the <strong>Backend</strong>. <br>
 This central repository serves as an overview and entry point.

+This project was developed collaboratively by three team members:

+<a href="https://github.com/MarcoAngermann">**Marco Angermann**</a>, <a href="https://github.com/MaxLackmann">**Maximilian Lackmann**</a>, and
+<a href="https://github.com/M-Nafi">myself **Nafi**</a>.

+Although each of us maintained our own individual repositories, we worked closely together throughout the development process.
+All three of us contributed to both the frontend and backend, using tools such as **Visual Studio Code Live Share** to enable real-time collaboration and pair programming.
 </p>

 ---